CEO-Vision/gofast/docs/en/doc-gofast-community-install.rst

 –Step 2: Start the instance on your VirtualMachine (VMWare, HyperV, ...)

-Caution!

-GoFAST is an Enterprise Grade platform and needs a server (mini 2vcpu,4GB RAM,SSD if possible).
+.. caution:: GoFAST is an "Enterprise Grade" platform and needs a server (mini 2vcpu,4GB RAM,SSD if possible).
 The use of a Desktop PC with VirtualBox is not recommanded and it is possible to get timeouts at the first access and at the end of the configuration.
 A simple page refresh should solve this.

 –Step 3: Login in the VM and launch ``netui`` to configure the network (fix IP address, gateway, ...)